Commitment to Community: The SCNM Sage Foundation and the generosity of donors gives healthcare access to those most in need

 Service to others, especially those in need, is one of the most fulfilling aspects of life.
 This is strongly reflected in the SCNM Sage Foundation‘s mission “To provide the unserved, underserved and indigent people of Arizona with quality natural and conventional healthcare.”

 Dr. Bethel’s inspiration for creating the SCNM Sage Foundation was born out of his frustration with patients not having the resources to seek alternative therapies.
-Today, the SCNM Sage Foundation has exceeded his initial expectations, providing medical care to nearly 10,000 patients a year.
-Dr. Mittman, President of Southwest College of Naturopathic Medicine (SCNM) and a SCNM Sage Foundation board member, sums up the mission nicely: “Everyone deserves quality healthcare.”
+Today, the SCNM Sage Foundation has exceeded his initial expectations, providing over 10,000 patient visits per year.
+Dr. Mittman, President & CEO of Southwest College of Naturopathic Medicine & Health Sciences (SCNM) and an SCNM Sage Foundation board member, sums up the mission nicely: “Everyone deserves quality healthcare.”

 Patients seen at the community clinics often include those dealing with HIV/AIDS, victims of domestic violence, children and families living in poverty and those struggling with addiction.
 In the true spirit of a healer, Dr. Bethel states “There is no judgement.
 Everybody is a person with a problem and we are just there to help.”
 While some clinics such as Adelante Healthcare provide general primary and preventative care, others such as The River Source out-patient care facility focus on more specific conditions such as drug and alcohol abuse.
 The diversity of care offered allows the SCNM Sage Foundation to reach a wide variety of people in need.

 The clinics of the SCNM Sage Foundation provide SCNM students the experience of working with diverse patient populations.
 The patients of today are helping the students gain valuable experience that they can use to assist the patients of tomorrow.
 Continued support from the community makes it possible to continue providing this valuable care to the underserved.